m4rkw/python-pushover2/README.rst

-``python-pushover`` aims at providing comprehensive Python bindings for the API of the `Pushover Notification Service`_ as documented here__.
+``python-pushover2`` aims at providing comprehensive Python bindings for the API of the `Pushover Notification Service`_ as documented here__.

 .. _Pushover Notification Service: https://pushover.net/